fastapi/sqlmodel/docs/tutorial/connect/read-connected-data.md

 The same way there's a `.where()` available when using `select()`, there's also a `.join()`.

-And in SQLModel (actually SQLAlchemy), when using the `.join()`, because we already declared what is the `foreign_key` when creating the models, we don't have to pass an `ON` part, it is inferred automatically:
+And in SQLModel (actually SQLAlchemy), we don't have to pass an `ON` part when using `.join()`.
+It is inferred automatically because we already declared the `foreign_key` in the model definition:

 {* ./docs_src/tutorial/connect/select/tutorial002_py310.py ln[61:66] hl[63] *}